djizco/react-boilerplate/README.md

 After this you can commit the files into a new repository and push up to your github.
 You can now start updating files in your client to begin working on your own project!

-## Updates

-* Update to React 16
-* Add Hot Module Reloader for JS and CSS.
-* Add Webpack 3

 ## Features

 * React 16